Chicago and West Towns Bus Co.: Infrastructure

 The West Towns offices and main shops were at 259 Lake St. in Oak Park.
-The Cicero and on Proviso had built a complex on the entire block south of Lake St. between Harvey and Cuyler Aves., with a two-story? office building, a shop building, and a car storage building.
-In 1924, as the West Towns began buying buses a garage was built and in 1929 a bus storage garage would be built east of Harvey Ave.
+The Cicero and on Proviso had built a complex on the entire block south of Lake St. between Harvey and Cuyler Aves., with a two-story office building, a shop building, and a car storage building.
+In 1924, as the West Towns began buying buses, a garage was built and in 1929, a bus storage garage would be built east of Harvey Ave.
 All bus storage and repair was at Lake St. until WWII.
-In 1959 Oak Park sold North Bvld., the street behind the car-barn, to the West Towns so they could store buses there.
+In 1959, Oak Park sold North Bvld., the street behind the car-barn, to the West Towns so they could store buses there.
 This let the West Towns close the Suburban complex.
-They continued to use the Lake St. complex until the Pace takeover, in 1986 Pace opened a new garage at 3500 W. Lake St. and the West Town's garage was closed and sold for development.
+They continued to use the Lake St. complex until the Pace takeover.
+In 1986, Pace opened a new garage at 3500 W. Lake St. and the West Town's garage was closed and sold for development.

 The West Towns also had a car-barn and storage on the northwest corner of Harlem Ave. and 22nd St. (now Cermak Rd.).
-It was built by the Suburban Railroad and handled LaGrange and Lyons streetcars.
-During WWII a bus garage was opened there to reduce empty travel mileage to and from southern routes, saving tires wear and fuel (both rationed).
+It was built by the Suburban Railroad and handled the LaGrange and Lyons streetcars.
+During WWII, a bus garage was opened there to reduce empty travel mileage to and from southern routes, saving tires wear and fuel (both rationed).
 After WWII, with the ending of streetcar service, the car-barn was used for bus storage.
-In 1959 the complex was closed and the property was sold for development.
+In 1959, the complex was closed and the property was sold for development.

-In 1913 the West Towns generated its own electricity from two power-houses, one at each car-barn complex.
-After the Lake St. power-house was closed in 1917 the West Towns bought electricity from several sources until 1931, when all power was bought from the Public Service of Northern Illinois (related to Commonwealth Edison).
+In 1913, the West Towns generated its own electricity from two power-houses, one at each car-barn complex.
+After the Lake St. power-house was closed in 1917, the West Towns bought electricity from several sources until 1931, when all power was bought from the Public Service of Northern Illinois (related to Commonwealth Edison).